 I suggest shooting to a storyline.
 Come up with a working storyline before you go, and then shoot to the storyline as you travel.

-Once you get there and start experiencing everything, your storyline will likely change.
+Your storyline will likely change once you get there and start experiencing everything.
 That is OK.
 It is normal.
 Just adjust and continue to shoot.

-Sometimes your objective is to have a call to action.
+Sometimes, your objective is to have a call to action.
 For example, maybe you went and helped build a school, but you want the audience to help support a child to go to that school.
-Tell the story of what the child’s life is like if they don’t get to go to school, and then tell the difference the school will make in their lives.
+Tell the story of the child’s life if they don’t get to go to school, and then tell the difference the school will make in their lives.

-I use Chris Vogler’s storyline as a template I keep in mind as I shoot.
+I use Chris Vogler’s storyline as a template and keep it in mind as I shoot.

 While thinking about what and why I am telling a story, I also create an essential shot list to help tell the story.

-• Closer: Besides the classic shot of the cowboy riding off into the sunset, there are other visual ways to help bring the story to a close
+Closer: Other visual ways, besides the classic shot of the cowboy riding off into the sunset, help close the story.

-If you go with a team, try and get everyone to work together.
-This way, you can pool all the photos together and have everyone contribute things like quotes from the people you helped.
+If you go with a team, try to get everyone to work together.
+This way, you can pool all the photos together and have everyone contribute quotes from the people you helped.

-Each night you are on your trip, take a few minutes at dinner and review what you have seen that day and did someone got photos of it.
+Each night you are on your trip, take a few minutes at dinner to review what you have seen that day and whether someone took photos of it.
 Then, look at the pictures and be sure you have good images to use.

 Make a list of things you missed that day to get the next day, and then those things you think you are missing that haven’t happened yet.